HFMorais/low-resource-youtube-playtime/README.md

 - [xclip](https://github.com/astrand/xclip)
 - Python 3
 - ffmpeg
+- [Streamlink] (https://streamlink.github.io/) (If you only want to use yt-dlp, this is not necessary, just use the fallback script)
 - Configure mpv to use yt-dlp as default for youtube videos.
-If your not sure how to do this, please use the install prerequisite script (debian only (for now))
+If your not sure how to do this, please use the install prerequisite script (debian based only (for now))

 For the "scrapper" you may need something extra (python libs, both added in the prerequisite script)